hrshdhgd/openai-examples/README.md

 This will output the following sequence: `[0, 1, 1, 2, 3, 5, 8, 13, 21, 34]`

-## The `extract` command: This takes text as input and annotates it with ontology information along with confidence %
+## `extract`

-- `extract Bioenergy Sorghum Compendium The proposed YR4 studies will add new information from RNA sequencing profiles on N remobilization responses to water deficit ABA stem growth regulation stem composition`
+>`extract Bioenergy Sorghum Compendium The proposed YR4 studies will add new information from RNA sequencing profiles on N remobilization responses to water deficit ABA stem growth regulation stem composition`

 ..generates
 ```